-Remember the days when everyone was falling over themselves to be a Microsoft partner?
+Remember when everyone was falling over themselves to be a Microsoft partner?

 While Microsoft had little trouble getting phone makers Nokia, Samsung and HTC to create Windows 8 hardware, I’ve not seen much enthusiasm from the carriers, who in New Zealand are still the main channel for getting phones into consumer’s hands.